Voodoo Lounge: Background

-Following the release of Keith Richards' Main Offender and Mick Jagger's Wandering Spirit in 1992 and 1993, respectively, both leaders of the Rolling Stones began composing new songs in April 1993, deciding upon Don Was as co-producer for the upcoming sessions.
+Following the release of Keith Richards' Main Offender and Mick Jagger's Wandering Spirit respectively in 1992 and 1993, both leaders of the Rolling Stones began composing new songs in April 1993, deciding upon Don Was as co-producer for the upcoming sessions.
 In November, after rehearsing and recording at Ronnie Wood's house in Ireland that September, the Stones shifted to Windmill Lane Studios in Dublin and began cutting Voodoo Lounge.
 Although not joining the band officially, Darryl Jones would be taking Bill Wyman's place as the group's regular bassist, at the suggestion of drummer Charlie Watts.

 Don Was, noted for his retro rock production sensibilities, was reportedly responsible for pushing the band towards more conventional territory in an attempt to reproduce the archetypal "Rolling Stones" sound.
 Although this approach pleased critics and the Stones rock-oriented fan base, Jagger in particular expressed some dissatisfaction with Was's aesthetic, commenting in a 1995 interview with Rolling Stone:

 Was responded that he was not "anti-groove, just anti-groove without substance, in the context of this album.
 They had a number of great grooves.
 But it was like, 'OK, what goes on top of it?
 Where does it go?'
 I just felt that it's not what people were looking for from the Stones.
 I was looking for a sign that they can get real serious about this, still play better than anybody and write better than anybody."

 The result was an essentially classicist recording that drew on the blues, R&B, and country that had informed the Stones classic late 1960s/early 1970s recordings.
 Jagger would insist on a more diverse, contemporary production cast for the subsequent Bridges to Babylon (1997).
-Nevertheless, Was remains the Stones producer to this day.
-After a period of recording in Los Angeles in the first few months of 1994, Voodoo Lounge was complete and The Rolling Stones moved onto the rehearsals for the Voodoo Lounge Tour, which would begin in August.
+After a period of recording in Los Angeles in the first few months of 1994, Voodoo Lounge was complete and the Rolling Stones moved onto the rehearsals for the Voodoo Lounge Tour, which would begin in August.

 During the recording of the album, Richards adopted a stray cat in Barbados which he named Voodoo, because they were in Barbados, and the kitten had survived the odds.
 He dubbed the terrace of the house Voodoo's Lounge.
 "Sparks Will Fly" was written by Richards after a blow-up with Jerry Lee Lewis in Ireland.
 Richards invited Lewis to Wood's home to jam on a few songs.
 Lewis took it seriously and thought they were making an album, and upon playback of the session, he started to pick apart Richards' band, which outraged Richards.